Chicago-R-User-Group/2011-Meetups/README.md

 # 2011 Meetups

-Meetup-2011-11-17: This is all the presentations plus a little bit of R code from the Nov 17, 2011 meetup.
+Meetup-2011-11-17: This is all the presentations plus a little bit of R code

 Meetup-2011-02-03: R2wd and R2html slides and code example